The Pros & Cons of Card-Linked Marketing

 Card-linked marketing can be an effective bridge between the online shopping boom and traditional brick-and-mortar commerce.
 With CLM, you no longer need to hand out paper coupons or offers, but you also don’t need to shift all of your focus to online acquisition.
 CLM supports both simultaneously.

 There are many benefits to card-linked marketing.
 As consumer behavior runs the gamut between online commerce and walk-in shops, the drive to diversify is undoubtedly a priority for the modern merchant.

 To expand on the pros for a moment:

 Nothing is ever one-sided, especially when it comes to commerce.
 As productive as credit card-linked marketing is, it’s not universally beloved.
 Many consumers feel the practice is a shade too personal for their liking.
 Others find card-linked ads confusing.

 Remember: CLM is intended as a targeted marketing tactic.
 It doesn’t work if it doesn’t communicate effectively.

-Card-linked marketing continues to grow with each year, but to make it worthwhile, you need to engage in this practice strategically.
-This means targeting customers, managing data effectively, and ensuring that fraud does not corrupt your customer insights.
+As you can see, the “pros” of card-linked marketing far outweigh the “cons.”
+Still, you’ll need to engage in this practice strategically, regardless.
+This means targeting customers, managing data effectively, and ensuring that scams like friendly fraud don’t corrupt your customer insights.

-That last part can be a major sticking point for merchants, as it’s nearly-impossible for the average merchant to distinguish between a true criminal fraud attack and friendly fraud.
-You can’t target customers with the necessary level of precision without that insight, and as a result, your CLM strategy can’t be as airtight as you need it to be.
+That last part can be a significant sticking point for merchants.
+It’s nearly impossible for the average merchant to distinguish between a criminal fraud attack and friendly fraud.
+You can’t target customers with the necessary level of precision without that insight.
+As a result, your CLM strategy can’t be as airtight as you need it to be.

 Fortunately, there is a solution.
-It is possible to distinguish between friendly fraud and criminal fraud, saving your card-linked marketing strategy and reducing overall chargeback issuances in the process.
+It's possible to distinguish between friendly and criminal fraud, saving your card-linked marketing strategy and reducing overall chargeback issuances.
 Click below to learn more.